Getting Started with BeagleBone & BeagleBone Black

 Plug in your Beagle via USB

 Use the provided USB cable to plug your Beagle into your computer.
 This will both power the board and provide a development interface.
-BeagleBone Black will boot Linux from the on-board 2GB eMMC.
+BeagleBone Black will boot Linux from the on-board 2GB or 4GB eMMC.
 Either BeagleBone Black or original BeagleBone may also boot from a microSD card.
 Original BeagleBone is provided with a pre-configured 4GB microSD card.

 BeagleBone or BeagleBone Black will operate as a flash drive providing you with a local copy of the documentation and drivers.
 Note that this interface may not be used to re-configure the microSD card with a new image, but may be used to update the boot parameters using the uEnv.txt file.